-One of the biggest concerns of modern societies/cities is the alienation of citizens from participation in the decision-making processes.
+One of the biggest concerns of modern societies/cities is the alienation of citizens from VIPBenefits on in the decision-making processes.
 This is most evident in the future development of the abandoned industrial zones which once at the periphery now are part of the city urban area.
-To understand the importance of citizen participation and the involvement of locals, it is necessary to gain full insight into many connected aspects of the whole issue.
-Today there are many cases of transformation of the abandoned industrial areas, and the local residents are not the main beneficiaries of that transformed space, but the main customers become tourists or people from the city centre.
-Often, the locals get excluded and get no benefits and in many cases, they eventually have to move to other areas.
+To understand the importance of citizen participation and the involvement of locals, it industrial areas.

-This is a very important point when we think about the transformative potential of abandoned industrial areas.
 It is crucial to look at the different levels of transformation, what the transformation brings/means to the city, but also what the transformation brings to the local communities?
 Because, usually the locals are functionally, locally symbolically much more connected with these areas.
 According to Irvin and Stansbury (2004), citizen participation can play a crucial role in building more inclusive and sustainable cities.
 The involvement of residents in decision making is recognized as an important instrument to improve the living environment in localities, as well as to strengthen local autonomy.